 Though my level of influence is not even close to comparable to that of Abby, I hope that in my pro-life efforts, I can reflect what she models.
 Because of this, I want to talk about a particular pro-life argument that is worrisome.
 I recognize that I am only one person and may not have the right perspective; therefore, I welcome conversation on this topic.
 However, I think this is a discussion we need to have, so I’m going to start it here.

 I think one of the most unsettling forms of rhetoric is saying we shouldn’t kill a fetus because they might contribute something to society.
 For example, someone might argue that we shouldn’t abort a fetus because they might have been the one to cure cancer.
-Personally, I think this needs to stop.One of the most unsettling forms of rhetoric is saying we shouldn’t kill a fetus because they… Click To Tweet
+Personally, I think this needs to stop.One of the most unsettling forms of rhetoric is saying we shouldn’t kill a fetus because they might contribute something to society.
+Click To Tweet

 My life is no more important than a person who is disabled and cannot work.
 A doctor’s life is no more valuable than mine because they’re saving lives, and I’m just an engineer.
 Can we argue that they contribute more to society than I?
 Absolutely!
 I will gladly say that a doctor does more for the physical needs of society than I do.
 However, that doesn’t mean that it is “better” to kill me than it is to kill that doctor.

 Our worth has nothing to do with what we contribute.
-Our worth comes entirely from our identity as children of God.
+Our worth comes entirely from the fact that we were made in the image and likeness of God.
 This identity, this fundamental piece of who we are, is the only reason we should need to fight to stop abortion.
 Secular pro-lifers may use different language, but it comes down to the same basic principle: every human life has value.Our worth has nothing to do with what we contribute.
-Our worth comes entirely from our identity… Click To Tweet
+Our worth comes entirely from the fact that we were made in the image and likeness of God.
+Click To Tweet

 All those things being said, I also recognize that we are up against a culture that doesn’t value all human life.
 The language used about fetuses actively dehumanizes them.
 Speaking about potential contributions, especially as they impact the greater good of the world, seems to add value.
 I don’t like that this is what we need to do to change people’s minds, but if rhetoric like this is truthful and causes people to second-guess abortion, I suppose it has its place.
 I think the best example of this is Saint Teresa of Calcutta’s conversation with Hillary Clinton.